ethereum/EIPs/EIPS/eip-cfi.md

 ### Proposed for Inclusion

 To formally propose the inclusion of a Core EIP in a network upgrade, someone **MUST** open a pull request against the Upgrade Meta EIP to add the EIP in the `Proposed for Inclusion` section.
-The pull request **SHOULD** be merged in a timely fashion by the Upgrade Meta EIP author.
+Reasonable pull requests **SHOULD** be merged in a timely fashion by the Upgrade Meta EIP author.

 At this stage, implementation teams **SHOULD** review the EIP in the context of including it in the next upgrade.